unionai/terraform-provider-unionai/docs/guides/managing-projects-users.md

 In this guide, you'll learn how to:

-- Create multiple projects
+- Create multiple projects (each with built-in development, staging, and production domains)
 - Create user accounts
+- Use built-in or custom roles
-- Assign users to projects with appropriate roles
+- Assign users to projects with appropriate roles and domains
 - Manage user access programmatically

 ## Example: Setting Up a Multi-Project Environment

 ### 1. Define Your Projects

-Create multiple projects for different teams or purposes:
+Create multiple projects for different teams or purposes.
+Each project automatically includes three built-in domains: `development`, `staging`, and `production`.

 ```terraform
 resource "unionai_project" "ml_training" {